DimitrisMantas/aef-embeddings/README.md

 resolution with **64 bands**.
 When a region spans multiple GEE tiles, responses are merged automatically with conflict detection.

-Downloads are checkpointed periodically — if a job is interrupted, just call `sample_region` again with the same arguments and it picks up where it left off.
+Downloads are checkpointed periodically.
+If a job is interrupted, call `sample_region` again with the same arguments and it picks up where it left off.

 ### Pooling